GREG LINDSAY

 Where Will You Live in 2050?

 NEARLY HALF OF AMERICANS were victims of a climate disaster last year – whether fire, floods, heat waves or hurricanes – with insurable losses of more than $100 billion.
-As people wake up to the realities of climate change – and the growing threat to their homes, livelihoods, and families – many are beginning to ask, “Where should I live someday?”
+As people wake up to the realities of climate change – and the growing threat to their homes, livelihoods, and families – many are asking, “Where should I live someday?”

 Fortunately, we have answers.